brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 If you don't feel comfortable making an Oracle account, grab the latest [GraalVM CE release](https://github.com/graalvm/graalvm-ce-builds/releases) and use the flags from above ^.
 But Oracle does not check the information you put into the registration page, and GraalVM CE lacks most of the EE optimizations.

-Note that GraalVM EE is currently incompatible with Immerisve Portals 1.19.
-I haven't run into any other Forge/Fabic compatibilities in modpacks, but if y'all find any, please create an issue.

 Large Pages
 ------